IT'S MORE TO US, IT'S PERSONAL

 You must also be able to prove that your injuries were service-connected, which may be more difficult without formal medical records or military reports.
 This is why it is extremely important to collect all the documentation regarding your medical history when submitting your application.
 This will speed up the initial review process, even making your odds of acceptance higher.If you receive an adverse decision after completing this process, speak to a Birmingham VA disability lawyer at Wettermark Keith to get the help that you deserve.

-1. Before applying, make sure you gather the proper documentation, including your medical records and reports from the military, personal visits, and other recorded forms.
-When you have all the proper materials gathered, you may file a claim through the VA website, by mail using a paper application, or in person.
+Before applying, gather the necessary documentation.
+This includes your medical records, reports from the military, personal visits, and other documented forms.
+Once you've compiled the essential materials, you can file a claim through the VA website, by mail with a paper application, or in person.

-At Wettermark Keith, you only pay if we win your case, meaning you have nothing to lose.
-We have a heart for America’s veterans and truly believe you deserve the best legal representation.
-Set up a free consultation today by calling (877) 715-9300 or through our website and let us help you with your case.
+At Wettermark Keith, you only pay if we win your case, so there's no risk.
+We're deeply committed to serving America’s veterans, and we're confident in our ability to offer premier legal representation.
+Schedule a free consultation today by calling (877) 715-9300 or through our website, and let's discuss how we can support your case.

 How Can An Alabama Disability Attorney Help When Your VA Disability Compensation Is Denied?